Policies and Procedures

 3. SUPPORT– offering the children who may have been at risk of significant harm; staff who respond to their concerns in a way in which supports them.

-Aims: Kids’ Corner Limited aims are to carry out this policy by:
+Aims: Kids’ Corner aims are to carry out this policy by:

 • promoting children’s right to be strong, resilient, and listened to by creating an environment in our setting that encourages children to develop a positive self-image, which includes their heritage arising from their colour and ethnicity, their languages spoken at home, their religious beliefs, cultural traditions, and home background.